outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Expansion is valid if, within a rolling window of L bars after a squeeze, BBWidth increases in at least 2 of any 4 bars, indicating volatility expansion with follow-through.
+* Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), BBWidth increases in at least 2 of any 4 consecutive bars, confirming meaningful volatility expansion.
-* Directional bias is established once price closes predominantly in the same half of the bands (upper or lower) during the expansion window
+* Directional bias is established once price closes in the upper 50% of the bands for bullish bias or lower 50% for bearish bias, for at least 2 of the last 3 bars in the expansion window
 * The squeeze before expansion must have lasted for at least 4–8 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires the bands to 'funnel out'— Upper band rising for bullish expansion.
 Lower band falling for bearish expansion.
 Simultaneous divergence is preferred but not required